GadgetRenu vs Gazelle vs Decluttr: Who Pays More in 2026?

 GadgetRenu photographs every device during inspection and uses standardized grading criteria — not subjective judgment calls.
 If our offer changes after inspection, we show you exactly why with photographic evidence.
 And if you disagree, we ship your device back for free.
 No questions asked.

-We also pay via your choice of PayPal, Zelle, Venmo, Cash App, or check within 3-5 business days of accepting the final offer.
+We also pay via your choice of PayPal, Zelle, Venmo, Cash App, or check within three business days after delivery.
 That is not a marketing promise — it is what we do for every single order.

 Which Buyback Company Has the Best Shipping and Payment Process?